roger-that-dev/nerd-athletic-blog/posts/the-art-of-code-refactoring/the-art-of-code-refactoring.md

 ---
-title: The Art of Code Refactoring
+author: Alice Bloggs
 date: 2024-03-15
 excerpt: A deep dive into the principles and practices of code refactoring, with practical examples and best practices.
-tags: [python, refactoring, best-practices]
+tags:
+- python
+- refactoring
+- best-practices
+title: The Art of Code Refactoring
 ---

 # The Art of Code Refactoring